agnelx/Exec1_Python/README.md

 2. Recommended Version is above 3 (3.7)

 ** **Installing** **
-1. If you don't have python installed , Best would be Install Anaconda from below path , https://www.anaconda.com/distribution/
+1. If you don't have python installed , Best would be Install Anaconda from below link , https://www.anaconda.com/distribution/
 2. This would automatically take care of all import packages as we need below packages for this script to execute import psutil